Home » Your Voice

 Jersey Youth Parliament is an island wide forum for young people to discuss, research and connect current issues to the States Assembly.

 The project supports young people in Jersey to lead and engage in discussions about issues that affect them.
-The current parliament consists of a diverse group of young people, aged 12-18, that are working on three campaigns: mental health, climate change and education reform.
+The current parliament consists of a diverse group of young people, aged 12-18, that are working on three campaigns: housing, diversity and inclusion and the right to play.
 Over their 18 month term the members present findings to Members of the States Assembly, engage with the work of scrutiny and a compile reports to share with ministers.

-The next round of applications will open in Spring 2022, contact firstname.lastname@example.org for more details or follow of social media for updates.
+Contact email@example.com for more details or follow on social media for updates.

 The UNCRC is an agreement written by the member countries of the United Nations.
 It lists over 40 rights that belong to children and young people and is part of international law.
 You can read a summary of these rights by clicking on the following link Children’s rights.